Export Salvage Cars Auction Germany

 If you are interested in purchasing a vehicle and then transporting it to Germany, then would ideal choice may be to buy a salvage car through auction.
 This will save money and be lower in cost to purchase and ship overall.
 However, before you decide to do this, there are certain things you need to know and be fully aware of before you ever bid on a vehicle.
 Ideally, you need to know exactly what a salvage title car is, what it will take to get the vehicle to Germany, and the auction process too.
 So, let’s go over these details now.

 What Is a Salvage Title Car?

 Essentially, this is a designation by the insurance companies referring to vehicles that have sustained 75 to 90 percent damage, usually due to an accident.
 At some point after the damage, an insurance company will decide that the damage to the vehicle is too extensive to make repairs worth the cost.
 So, the car is then declared a total loss.
-At this point, a salvage title is issued.
+At this point, it receives a salvage title.

-The damage that usually results in the issuance of a salvage title include things such as:
+The damage that usually results in the issuance of a salvage title includes things such as: